RonaldMartin02/supreme-social-network-api/README.md

 [Link to the Youtube video](https://youtube.com/watch?v=ErUf9IdvUgQ)

+## Usage
+ Here are some examples of how you can use this API:

+1. User Creation: Users can create Profiles.
+2. Friend Connections: Users can connect with friends.
+3. Post Updates: Users can post thoughts.
+4. Interact with Users: Users can react to posts from other users.

+To get started with the Supreme Social Network API, follow the installation steps mentioned above.
+Once the server is running, you can access the API at `http://localhost:3000`.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the [Contributing Guidelines](CONTRIBUTING.md) when contributing to this project.